Frankie Lim: Coaching style

 He is best known as a disciplinarian who employs the run-and-gun system.

 Personal life

 Lim is married to Olen Juarez-Lim, a former model and a public speaker.
-Frankie and Olen had three children, including Miakka, a one-time volleyball player for the De La Salle Lady Spikers and courtside reporter in the PBA TV coverage, and Melo, who Frankie coached at San Beda.
+Frankie and Olen had three children, including Miakka, a one-time volleyball player for the De La Salle Lady Spikers and courtside reporter in the PBA TV coverage, and Melo, who Frankie coached at San Beda, and an assistant coach at NLEX Road Warriors.
 Lim also considered his import player Sudan Daniel as an adopted son, and mourned his in death in 2020.